Evident LogoOlympus Logo

 Over expression of enzymes, such as alkaline phosphatase (ALP), in tumor cells is an important clinical indicator of occurrence, development, and progression of tumors.
 Therefore, a rapid detection method that offers high sensitivity to ALP activity can help in early detection and accurate excision of tumors.
 In 2020, Professor Xiaojun Peng and his team published a paper on the use of a nanoprobe designed for just such a purpose.
 The paper detailed how they designed and prepared an AIEgen probe (DQM-ALP) that emits strong fluorescence upon aggregation after interacting with over-expressed ALPs in tumor cells.
 This engineered nanoprobe avoided the fluorescence quenching problem caused by aggregation in conventional organic dyes, thereby increasing the detection sensitivity and retention time of the probe in tumor cells.
 This work was the first to discover the up-regulation of ALP activity in tumor cells by sodium butyrate and cortisol stimulation, and they used two-photon microscopy to achieve the high spatial resolution three-dimensional deep imaging of ALP activity in HeLa and HepG-2 tumor spheroids.
 The paper demonstrated the usefulness of the probe in fluorescence detection imaging of submillimeter tumors, providing a powerful support tool for clinical diagnosis and surgical excision of tumors.[5]

 One- and two-photon confocal microscopes were used in the above study.
-However, the latest FVMPE-RS multiphoton microscope, which is designed for in vivo deep fluorescence imaging with a proprietary high-speed resonant scanning galvanometer and a highly sensitive optical detection path, can achieve high-resolution 3D deep imaging of tumor markers in a more accurate and efficient manner (Figure 7).
+However, the latest FLUOVIEW multiphoton microscope, which is designed for in vivo deep fluorescence imaging with a proprietary high-speed resonant scanning galvanometer and a highly sensitive optical detection path, can achieve high-resolution 3D deep imaging of tumor markers in a more accurate and efficient manner (Figure 7).

-FVMPE-RS Multiphoton System
+FV4000MPE Multiphoton System

-Efficient infrared excitation:
+• Efficient infrared excitation:

 1600 nm infrared coated optical components

-Deep observation:
+• Deep observation:

 Objective lens specially designed for imaging to depths of up to 8 mm

-Multicolor multiphoton imaging:
+• Multicolor multiphoton imaging:

-Two lasers + 4-channel multiphoton detection
+Two lasers + 6-channel multiphoton detection

 Dynamic Detection of Nanoprobes in Live Cells Using the IXplore™ SpinSR Rapid Super Resolution Solution